 For my friends, I'll help them in any way I can.
 And, they do the same for me.
 When I need something they offer up their tried and true partners right away.

-Other places you can digitally network are Facebook groups (I have found so many cool and helpful people in these groups) and, Reddit is another great place for asking questions and sharing resources too.
+There are so many helpful other groups out there...
+(I have found so many cool and helpful people in these groups) and, Reddit is another great place for asking questions and sharing resources too.

-So, remember to do your due diligence and make sure they are the right partner for what it is you need.
+So, remember to do your due diligence to find the perfect custom apparel manufacturer, don't just just google, ask the right questions, and make sure they are the right partner for what it is you need.

 Trade Shows And Online Databases